clare-oparo/bookapp/README.md

 NAME: Bookish

 DESCRIPTION
-Bookish is an online bokkstore.
-Users can filter book genres, toggle to read book descriptions, add and delete books from a cart and increase the number of items in the cart.
+Bookish is an online bookstore.
+Users can filter book genres, toggle to read book descriptions, add, reduce and delete books from a cart and increase the number of items in the cart.
 Users can also add, edit and delete general comments to the page.

 AUTHOR NAME: Clare Oparo